falcosecurity/falco/proposals/20210119-libraries-contribution.md

 13. Falco follows a [multi-stage model for adopting new projects](https://github.com/falcosecurity/evolution#falco-project-evolution), in this case we will do an exception since the library is foundational for Falco and it has a very good track record already

-14. This project will go already "Official support" once the donation is completed
+14. This project will go already "Official support" once the contribution is completed

 15. Contributing, Code of Conduct, Governance, Security, and Support will be the same as the rest of the organization, find them [here](https://github.com/falcosecurity/.github)